 “With your mind, you will grab this dagger and you will bring it to your neck, you will stab it three times, first on the right side, then the left side and with your last breath in the center of your throat.”
+Spoke the dark long figure.

 I never felt so defenseless, there has to be another way!
 I thought.
 I wasn’t in control of my body or my soul, I kept pushing through, I could only rely on my physical strength.